 Task Codes 3.7.1 and 3.7.2 - Air or Soil Gas Monitoring

 Air monitoring of petroleum product-derived air contaminants shall be applied to this task code Air monitoring may be conducted on site at any time and areas often screened are man-way/manhole drains, utility trenches, drainage sumps, and indoor air of station buildings or kiosks.
+This task may be also used for a pre-sampling site inspection event in order to identify and remove potential non-eligible sources of contamination at least 48 hours (or more depending on building space air exchange rates) prior to the actual air sampling event.
 Task Code 3.7.1 is used when greater than 6 hours (including travel time) is applied to air monitoring activity; task code 3.7.2 is used when 6.0 hours or less (including travel time) is applied to air monitoring activity.
 For example, set up and removal of a 24 hr SUMMA canister for indoor air monitoring over two days would use task code 3.7.2 twice as the setup and take down occurred on different days.

+If air sampling work under 3.7.2 is being claimed on the same day as other sampling events such as well gauging and sampling, travel costs should be claimed under the primary sampling event.

 Items covered under these task codes include:

 Labor to coordinate and conduct air monitoring, field screening, sample collection, and supervision;